William Contreras Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including William Contreras and his .658 slugging percentage over his past 10 games, battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+William Contreras and his .435 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the Milwaukee Brewers versus the Chicago Cubs and Kyle Hendricks on August 30 at 2:20 PM ET.

-In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Cubs.
+He had a one-hit showing in his last game (1-for-4) against the Cubs.

 William Contreras Game Info & Props vs. the Cubs